Morrill donation boosts Garrett's streetscape project

-GARRETT — The City of Garrett this month will begin the Judy Morrill Beautification project on South Randolph Street, according to City Planner Milton Otero.
+GARRETT — This month, the City of Garrett this month will begin the Judy Morrill beautification project on South Randolph Street, according to City Planner Milton Otero.

-Otero, who was not present at Tuesday’s meeting of the Board of Works, submitted the report following the session.
+Otero, who was not present at the Sept.
+1 meeting of the Board of Works, submitted the report after the session.

-Morrill donated more than $100,000 to the city to further its cause to improve the sidewalk-scape coming into the downtown district, Otero said.
+Morrill donated more than $100,000 to the city to further its cause to improve the sidewalk and streetscape coming into the downtown district, Otero said.

+Garrett received Indiana Department of Transportation permits to removing all street trees and sidewalks in the state right-of-way.
+Plans are to replace the designated area with new sidewalks and street- and sidewalk-friendly trees in the 300 to 500 blocks of South Randolph Street.

 The end goal as funds become more available is to install sidewalks all the way out to the Dollar General Store and then work north to the mobile home park, he added.